 Sam & Max Hit the Road is a comedic point-and-click adventure game from LucasArts.
 Like the majority of LucasArts' adventure games, it uses the SCUMM engine.

 The game is based on a comic book series, created by Steve Purcell, which later spawned a television show.
-As well as this, the game rise to three series of episodic adventure games from Telltale Games.

 The game was initially released for DOS in 1993.
 The first digitally distributed version of the game was released via Gog.com on October 29, 2014.